fishyfriend/tmx/README.md

 supported along with the undocumented Custom Types JSON format.
 Support for the JSON map, tileset, and template formats is planned.

-The library should be considered alpha quality but usable.

 ## Installation

 `dune` and `opam` are required.
 Install the development version by checking out